 As many managers and employees know, most evaluation tools are antiquated and ultimately unproductive.
 Tejaswi's goal is to transform not only how employees are evaluated but also how to improve workplace culture as well as identify good managers.
 He talks about the necessity of trust between managers and employees and how to improve that, noting that frequent check-ins are one hallmark of a good manager-employee relationship.

 Tejaswi has also started to build a community through his substack newsletter called Future of Work, Future of You, where he shares ideas about good leadership and building a better workplace based on his own experiences.
-He also writes about how becoming a father to a baby born in difficult circumstances with multiple disabilities transformed his approach and attitude toward leadership in business.

 Now, let’s get better together.